Federal Reserve Lowers Fed Funds Rate Twice on Coronavirus Fears

 - Fear of financial collapse causing capital to leave the stock market and rotate into bonds and money market accounts as stocks sell off.

 - Nonbank lenders have a wave of refinance demand from central bank intervention which they do not have adequate staff to handle.
+This has caused them to hold back on lowering rates as much as they could have and pull back on advertising until they staff up.

 - Layoffs associated with the economic slowdown might make banks want to tighten credit standards to ensure they are lending to borrowers who are not likely to get laid off and default if the economy continues slowing.